commfish/SE_crab_assessments/README.md

 - update the filtered years to the current year and previous year.
 Re-save the downloaded file as a csv instead of csv-8
 - the sablefish analysis did not like csv-8

+For RKC_survey_CSA_Juneau_all_years.csv - had to import two csv's from OCeanAK, by changing the years on the aforementioned link.
+Careful!
+OceakAK has a silent row max

 2. Open SE_crab_assessments/code/rkc_code/survey_areas/Juneau.R
 Work through the script, checking each output that is produced as you go.
 When you get to the part that says